seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 And did avoid a puttock.

 **CYMBELINE**
-Thou took’st a beggar; wouldst have made my throne
+Thou took'st a beggar; wouldst have made my throne
 A seat for baseness.

 **IMOGEN**